hpssjellis/my-examples-and-posts-of-g1-even-realities-smart-glasses/README.md

 2. Hack solution to the above issue.
 Go to chatGPT or a webpage, get your results, copy them to a new "teleprompt" then show from there, but the switching apps is irritating and feels clunky, better solution would be for EvenAI to have a text entry and easy result edit before the teleprompt part of EvenAI
 3. I am a bit to shy to make a video of me singing with the teleprompter working, but it really is amazing.
 For people like me who don't remember lyrics well it is so much fun to just sing along with a song.
 I will see if I can post a video, btu might not
 4. These things are so amazing a night.
 The green text is so easy to read in the dark, to study a subject with them or practice a speach is really a pleasure in the dark.
 It almost would be an interesting feature on the G2 to have a front facing LED, that was easy to turn on.
 I find I am walking around the house in the dark and just want a light to see what is in fron of me.
-5. HACK: The EVENAI is not great as a teleprompter but it is easy to copy the responsee and paste in in the teleprompter and quickly edit it, make sure auto-scroll is on and then present it.
+5. HACK: The EVENAI is not great as a teleprompter but it is easy to copy the responsee and paste in in the teleprompter and quickly edit it, make sure AI-scrolling is on and then present it.
 This would be awesome for both teachers and students, to be able to present a concept with barely a few minutes prep.
 6. I will try to make some videos.
 I just found out that I can't record on the same phone while playing a song and using the teleprompter, luckily I have a second phone just need to charge it.

+## April26th, 2025

+1. When giving a speach (or singing) best to have the teleprompter mode open with AI scrolling activated, it is really good at finding out where you are in the speech except for when it gets too far ahead, that is when a quick look at what the app teleprompter is seeing is helpful.
+You can quickly move the speech down an inch or two and the AI scrolling then detects really well again.
+2. I may have mentioned this before but I really want to do a speach with a lot of dryexpert information that I constantly go on tangents and then back to the speach with the AI scrolling detection working great.